 4. If your foot hurts, pay attention.
 Rest and ice sore feet and lighten up on sports and high impact exercise temporarily if you notice continued pain or tenderness in your arch and heel.

 5. Keep your weight in check — excess weight adds stress to your feet.
-“Patients with plantar fasciitis often want to know if an orthotic can help,” says Dr. Marsh.
+“Patients with plantar fasciitis frequently ask if an orthotic can help,” says Dr. Bohay.
 The simple answer is, sometimes.
-“Orthotics may be beneficial, but they’re not a solution to all foot problems,” he explains.
-“You can try an over-the-counter orthotic first to see if the added support helps relieve the pain.
-If you get some relief, then talk to your doctor about pursuing a custom orthotic.”
+“Orthotics may be beneficial, but they’re not a solution to most foot problems,” he explains.
+“If you don’t get some relief from an over the counter orthotic, then talk to your doctor about pursuing a custom orthotic.”

 • Sharp ache or burning pain in the ball of the foot, just behind the toes